-Our Direct Marketing Services ("DMS") business accounted for substantially all of our net revenue in the three months ended September 30, 2013 and 2012.
+Our Direct Marketing Services ("DMS") business accounted for substantially all of our net revenue in the three and six months ended December 31, 2013 and 2012.
 Our DMS business derives net revenue from fees earned through the delivery of qualified leads, clicks, calls or customers and, to a lesser extent, display advertisements, or impressions.
 Through a vertical focus, targeted media presence and our technology platform, we are able to deliver targeted, measurable marketing results to our clients.

 Our two largest client verticals within our DMS business are education and financial services.
-Our education client vertical represented 43% and 44% of net revenue in the three months ended September 30, 2013 and 2012.
-Our financial services client vertical represented 41% and 39% of net revenue in the three months ended September 30, 2013 and 2012.
-Other DMS client verticals, consisting primarily of business-to-business technology, home services and medical, represented 16% and 17% of net revenue in the three months ended September 30, 2013 and 2012.
+Our education client vertical represented 45% and 44% of net revenue in the three and six months ended December 31, 2013 and 46% and 45% of net revenue for the three and six months ended December 31, 2012.
+Our financial services client vertical represented 37% and 39% of net revenue in the three and six months ended December 31, 2013 and 37% and 38% of net revenue for the three and six months ended December 31, 2012.
+Other DMS client verticals, consisting primarily of business-to-business technology, home services and medical, represented 18% and 17% of net revenue in the three and six months ended December 31, 2013 and 17% of net revenue in both the three and six months ended December 31, 2012.

-In addition, we derived less than 1% of our net revenue in the three months ended September 30, 2013, and for the same period last fiscal year, from the provision of a hosted solution and related services for clients in the direct selling industry, also referred to as our Direct Selling Services ("DSS") business.
+In addition, we derived less than 1% of our net revenue in both the three and six months ended December 31, 2013, and for the same period last fiscal year, from the provision of a hosted solution and related services for clients in the direct selling industry, also referred to as our Direct Selling Services ("DSS") business.